DariaPantiushina/Returns_Spiked_After_the_App_Update/README.md

 5) Checkout funnel comparison: May vs. June (UI update released in June);

 6) Table: Segments with the greatest increase in returns following the basket redesign

+## Some Business Insights & Recommendations

+1) The overall Return Rate (RR) increased from 7.08% to 15.69% (+121.61%);

+2) Android EU Paid showed the highest increase, rising by +44.34 percentage points;

+3) iOS remained almost unchanged, suggesting the issue is specific to Android;

+4) Checkout-to-payment conversion fell by 41.95 percentage points in the same segment (Android EU Paid);

+5) The D7 retention of new users decreased from 54.09% in May to 50.80% in June;

+6) 12.78% of returns occur within the first 24 hours, suggesting a potential UX bug;

+7) Recommendations:

+- apply an Android UI hotfix;

+- test an alternative checkout via A/B testing

+8) Risks: rollback could lead to decreased conversion rates